RaidForums

-RaidForums was an English-language black hat hacking internet forum active from 2015 until 2022.
-The website facilitated the discussion of a variety of hacking topics and was a notable distributor of various data breaches, hacking tools, and pornography until its seizure in 2022.
+RaidForums was an English-language black hat hacking internet forum founded in 2015.
+The website facilitated the discussion of a variety of hacking topics and was a notable distributor of various data breaches, hacking tools, and pornography until its closure and seizure by law enforcement authorities in 2022.
 The website was monetized via advertisements and through a tiered membership program where members with higher tiers would receive elevated access to the forum and its contents.

 History

 RaidForums began in 2015 as a platform for Twitch raiders.

 Domain seizure

-The domain and its contents were seized by the Federal Bureau of Investigation on April 12, 2022 after a month of downtime, in collaboration with the United States Secret Service, the United States Department of Justice, and a variety of other national and international law enforcement agencies.
+The domain and its contents were seized by the Federal Bureau of Investigation on April 12, 2022, after a month of downtime, in collaboration with the United States Secret Service, the United States Department of Justice, and a variety of other national and international law enforcement agencies.